zumoshi/BrowserSelect/README.md

 # Download

-you can download browser select here : [Browser select v1.2.1 (191KB)](https://github.com/zumoshi/BrowserSelect/releases/download/1.2.1/BrowserSelect.exe)
+you can download browser select here : [Browser select v1.2.1 (197KB)](https://github.com/zumoshi/BrowserSelect/releases/download/1.3.0/BrowserSelect.exe)

 # Changelog

+v1.3
+- Added an "Always" button under browser icons that adds a rule for *.domain.tld
+- Added a help button in the main form
+- made about form closable by Esc key
+- added a help form for the settings page
+- changed how filters are executed to allow simpler use of a match-all pattern
+- added browser select to the list of options when adding rules
+- added an apply button to the settings page for Rules
+- polished the rule adding interface
+- some code Formating/Indenting/Restructuring

 v1.2.1
 - bugfix for InternetExplorer to open links in a new tab instead of a new window